Aravind-Iyer/PizzaProjectDragonFruit/README.md

 3. Click on Security in the left menu
 4. Right-click Logins and click New Login
 5. Check "SQL Server authentication"
-6. Enter a login name and password
+6. Enter a login name and password and confirm password
 7. Uncheck "Enforce password policy" then click OK

 ![new-login.png](frontend/assets/images/new-login.png)